Resistive random-access memory: Proposed role in artificial intelligence applications

 The increasing computational demands necessary for many improvements in artificial intelligence have led many to speculate that ReRAM implementations could be extremely useful hardware for running artificial intelligence and machine learning applications.

-Researchers at School of Engineering of Stanford University Havel built up a RRAM that "does the AI processing within the memory itself, thereby eliminating the separation between the compute and memory units."
+Researchers at School of Engineering of Stanford University have built up a RRAM that "does the AI processing within the memory itself, thereby eliminating the separation between the compute and memory units."
 It is twice as energy efficient as state-of-the-art.